 Panasonic LX100 versus Canon M6

 The Panasonic Lumix DMC-LX100 and the Canon EOS M6 are two digital cameras that were officially introduced, respectively, in September 2014 and February 2017.
 The LX100 is a fixed lens compact, while the M6 is a mirrorless interchangeable lens camera.
-The cameras are based on a Four Thirds (LX100) and an APS-C sensor.
+The cameras are based on a Four Thirds (LX100) and an APS-C (M6) sensor.
 The Panasonic has a resolution of 12.7 megapixel, whereas the Canon provides 24 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The physical size and weight of the Panasonic LX100 and the Canon M6 are illustrated in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the LX100 – represents the basis for the calculations across all the size and weight measures).